 A primary motivation for modules is to package together related definitions (such as the definitions of a data type and associated operations over that type) and enforce a consistent naming scheme for these definitions.
 This avoids running out of names or accidentally confusing names.
 Such a package is called a structure and is introduced by the struct…end construct, which contains an arbitrary sequence of definitions.
 The structure is usually given a name with the module binding.
-For instance, here is a structure packaging together a type of priority queues and their operations:
+For instance, here is a structure packaging together a type of FIFO queues and their operations:

 Opening a module enables lighter access to its components, at the cost of making it harder to identify in which module an identifier has been defined.
 In particular, opened modules can shadow identifiers present in the current scope, potentially leading to confusing errors: